-The portion of gross technical potential savingsachieved is determined by calculating the gross achievable potential and a code support effectiveness score.
+The portion of Market Potential Savings achieved is determined by calculating the MTI Savings and a code support effectiveness score.
 The weights and scores for effectiveness are developed in the areas described above in Utility Programs for Stretch Code Support.
 The effectiveness factor is derived from the weighted scores outlines in Table 5.
-Finally, the code support effectiveness score is multiplied by the gross achievable potential savings to determine the code support savings derived in earlier evaluation steps.
+Lastly, the code support effectiveness score is multiplied by the MTI Savings to determine the MTI Savings attributed to the utility derived in earlier evaluation steps.
 This is ultimately the savings values that will be allocated to utilities.

-Table 5: Code support program examples of utility participation and categories of influence
+Table 5: Code support program examples of utility participation and categories of influence for developing the Effectiveness Score